 - If you intend to go camping on your own, you will need woolens or warm thermals and a really good sleeping bag for the night.
 If you are however staying at a camp site, then you do not have to bother carrying anything extra just for camping because all the camp sites provide good enough beds and blankets to keep you comfortable at night.

 - Always keep your woolens or Jackets handy.
 Even if you are going out for a walk in afternoon, carry your jacket along even if you do not feel like wearing it.

 - Carry full sleeve T-shirts if you can because they will also help you fight the sun when you do not have your jacket on in the sun.
 As I mentioned, Sun is quite harsh in Ladakh and getting serious tan or even sunburn is quite easy.

 - Carry warm woolens socks.
 Carry a few pairs if you are riding a motorcycle so that you have enough socks to change in case the ones you are wearing get wet at water crossings.

 - Carry woolen gloves in summer and snow gloves if you are traveling in winter.

 - A muffler will come in real handy so it is better to carry one.

 - Carry a Monkey cap or Balaclava.
-It is a must if travelling in Winter.
+It is a must if traveling in Winter.
 In summer, it can be helpful when you are taking that evening stroll and want to sit around the bonfire at night.